-- Shard config servers are on the left, with separate instances.
-However, since the load is low, they can be located on replica sets.
+- Shard config servers are on the left with separate instances.
+However, since the load is low, they may be located on replica sets.

 - Nginx drives mongos routing servers.

 - Each mongos routes traffic to shards.
-Node.js on mongos serves as web server.
+Node.js on mongos serves as a web server.

 There are two dashboards on two routing servers, however one is redundant and can be omitted.

 Countly is developed with scalability and performance in mind, and this document describes potential implementation scenarios.
-While a single server can handle several tens of million requests per day, in some circumstances a high performance, high throughput server farm is necessary to handle incoming traffic.
-Once the steps towards sharding and replication are complete, scaling the cluster will be as simple as putting another server and adding it in configuration database.
+While a single server can handle several tens of millions of requests per day, in some circumstances, a high performance, high throughput server farm is necessary to handle incoming traffic.
+Once the steps toward sharding and replication are complete, scaling the cluster will be as simple as bringing another server and adding it to the configuration database.